 Pfizer

 Pfizer is an American drug manufacturer that made it to this list due to its signature blue logo.
 After a redesign in 2021, it now features two shades at once: light and dark.
 The first symbolizes hope, optimism, kindness, and eternity, while the second symbolizes professionalism, progress, and seriousness.
-The figurative element in the form of a spiral resembles a DNA chain associated with medicine.
+The symbolic element in a spiral resembles a DNA chain associated with medicine.
 On the right side is an equally original inscription in an individual slanted font.
 The letter “f” is connected to the “i” by a horizontal line, and the letter “r” with a thick dot at the end attracts attention.

 Since Facebook is one of the most visited websites in the world, its logo is familiar to many users.
 It is a blue lettering typed in one of the subtypes of the Klavika font and placed on a white background.
-But few people know that the colors for the wordmark were chosen in connection with Mark Zuckerberg’s illness.
+However, few people know that the colors used for the wordmark were chosen in connection with Mark Zuckerberg’s illness.
 As it turned out, the creator of the social network suffers from partial color blindness and distinguishes only blue shades.

 PayPal